Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: A Historical Account and New Separation Results

 \begin{corollary} $\cfl\cap\co\cfl \nsubseteq \dcfl(\omega)\cup \dcfl[\omega]$. \end{corollary}

-We then turn our interest to limited automata.
+As another application of our pumping lemmas, we target languages associated with limited automata.
 For each index $d\geq1$, we write $\klda{d}$ for the family of all languages recognized by $d$-limited deterministic automata, in which their tape heads are allowed to rewrite tape symbols only during the first $d$ accesses (except that, in the case where tape heads make a turn, we treat each turn as double visits).
 Hibbard demonstrated that $\klda{d}\neq \klda{(d-1)}$ for any integer $d\geq3$ \cite{Hib67}.
 We expand this separation result to the following in connection to the intersection hierarchy of dcf languages.

 \begin{proposition} For any $d\geq2$, $\klda{d}\cap \dcfl[2^{d-1}] \nsubseteq \klda{(d-1)}\cup \dcfl[2^{d-1}-1]$. \end{proposition}